ioccc-src/winner/faq.md

 <div id="ncurses">
-### Q 5.12: How do I compile entries that use ncurses?
+### Q 5.12: How do I compile entries that use ncurses if we only have curses?
 </div>

 Entries such as these were written to compile using the **ncurses** package: